BigThinkcode/matplotex/README.md

 # <img src="assets/images/matplotex_logo.png" height="50" /> Matplotex

-Matplotex is a lightweight, efficient library for Elixir projects that enables server-side SVG generation for data visualization, designed to integrate seamlessly with Phoenix LiveView.
+`matplotex` is a lightweight and efficient library for Elixir projects that facilitates server-side SVG generation for data visualization.
+Designed to integrate seamlessly with Phoenix LiveView, it serves as a powerful tool for creating dynamic visualizations in web applications.
+Below are the key benefits and extended use cases of Matplotex:

+- **Server-side SVG Generation:** Matplotex enables the creation of larger, complex plots on the server, ensuring smooth performance on client-side devices with limited memory.
+- **Efficient Concurrent Processing :** Leveraging Elixir’s concurrency capabilities, Matplotex can handle multiple requests simultaneously, making it ideal for high-performance applications.
+- **Cross-Project Compatibility :** While optimized for Elixir, Matplotex can also be used by non-Elixir projects through its API integration with the Phoenix framework, broadening its potential use cases.

+The sample plots generated using `matplotex` are shown below.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">
 <img src="assets/images/line_plot_readme.svg" width="45%"/>
 <img src="assets/images/scatter_plot_readme.svg"width="45%"/>